 This means changing behaviour in a pre-ordained way.

-This means switching a system (randomly or by design) from one given configuration to another.
+This means switching a system (whether randomly or by design) from one already-configuration to another.

 This means the inexorable growth an embryo into an adult

 By any measure, the morphogenesis of an organism is a complex process.

 The process, predetermined by DNA, inexorably builds an adult organism from an egg.

 As the process proceeds, new kinds of component and interaction emerge, increasing the complexity of the organism.